aminulfaizan/Bangla-GloVe/README.md

 ## A comprehensive guide line for train word vectors in other languages, namely 'Bengali'.

 ### eval
-  1. Make sure that you have changed the question data with your own language (eval/question-data/)
+  1. Make sure that you have changed the question data with your own language <eval/question-data/>
-  3. Changing the file names requires changes to matlab, octave, and python/evaluate.py files
+  2. Changing the file names requires changes to matlab, octave, and python/evaluate.py files

 ### demo.sh
+  1. Ignore the 1st condition since you want to use your own corpus.txt file
-  1. Change the corpus name with your own
+  2. Change the corpus name with your own
+  3. Keep your corpus.txt file inside the same directory of demo.sh file
-  2. Remove all the codes started from second "if" if you don't want to evaluate your glove model right after the trainig process.
+  4. Remove all the codes started from 3rd "if" if you don't want to evaluate your glove model right after the trainig process.